-This December, EDSITEment is enhancing this feature with Metropolitan Museum of Art, (New York) Curator Carrie Rebora Barratt's podcast narration of one of the great icons of American painting.
+Learn more about this historic event as Metropolitan Museum of Art curator Carrie Rebora Barratt explains of one of the great icons of American painting.

 Brrrrr!!!
 What a way to spend the holidays!
 On Christmas Night, December 25, 1776, George Washington led Continental army soldiers across the Delaware River to attack Britain’s Hessian army at Trenton, New Jersey.
 This successful surprise attack provided a much-needed victory for Britain’s former colonies as they struggled for freedom.

 At the mention of this event, most Americans picture a heroic George Washington standing in a small boat.
 That’s how Emanuel Leutze pictured it in his huge painting that has been reproduced in history textbooks and hung in American classrooms for the past 150 years.

 But there are a lot of surprises about this most famous icon of American history.
 First a German artist painted it in response to German politics.
 Emanuel Leutze, born in Germany in 1816, moved to America as a child, but returned to Germany to study art in 1840.
 With a strong belief in liberal democracy, he painted this American Revolution scene to inspire German reformers.
 When his first painting of Washington’s crossing became popular in Europe, he shipped this second huge version to the United States in 1851.
 It became an instant success with more than fifty thousand people coming to see it.
 Today it is owned by the Metropolitan Museum of Art.